charmoniumQ/thesis/prelim_text/README.md

 -->

 These definitions derive from *metrology*, the science of measuring.
-We specialize some of the terms "measurement", "measurement procedure", and "operating conditions" in software context for computational science experiments:
+I specialize some of the terms "measurement", "measurement procedure", and "operating conditions" in software context for computational science experiments:

 - **Measurement procedure (for CSEs)**:
   The application code and user-interactions required to run the application code (if any).